 Jim Casey Community Service Award Winner: Mary Jeane Okada

-With focused efforts on community safety, diversity, and inclusion, the environment, and volunteerism, The UPS Foundation is upholding our mission to build stronger, safer, more resilient, and inclusive communities around the world.
+With focused efforts on community safety, equity and inclusion, the environment, and volunteerism, The UPS Foundation is upholding its mission to build safer, more resilient, and inclusive communities around the world.
 Learn more about our volunteer efforts below:

 - The 20 Million by 2020 Pledge